-Children’s Health Scotland is the leading children’s health charity in Scotland.
-We are the only charity dedicated to informing, promoting, and campaigning on behalf of the needs and rights of all children and young people with health conditions and we work directly with families and carers to support the health and wellbeing of children and young people.
+Children’s Health Scotland is the leading children’s health charity in Scotland and we’re the only charity dedicated to informing, promoting, and campaigning on behalf of the needs and rights of all children and young people with health conditions.

 We can supply information, resources, workshops, programmes, and support to children and young people and the families who love and care for them with the aim of empowering a knowledge of health rights and to help access relevant services when needed.
 We deliver the following services that support families and carers

 We have a range of guides on aspects of preparing a child for healthcare intervention and treatment: